Southampton-RSG-Training/git-novice/setup.md

 You will need to press enter a few times to select default options and set the passphrase to empty.

-Copy the last output line that starts with ssh-ed25519 and ends with your email (it may have gone over multiple lines if your terminal isn't wide enough).
+Copy the last output line that starts with `ssh-ed25519` and ends with your email (it may have gone over multiple lines if your terminal isn't wide enough).

 ![SSH-Output](fig/SSH-Output.png){:width="50%"}

-Finally, go to [https://github.com/settings/ssh/new](https://github.com/settings/ssh/new) (you will need to be loged into GitHub with the account you have created).
-Give the key a memorable name (the name of the computer you are working on is often a good choice) and paste the key from your clipboard into the box labeled key.
-Click add SSH key and you are done!
+Finally, go to [https://github.com/settings/ssh/new](https://github.com/settings/ssh/new) (you will need to be logged into GitHub with the account you have created).
+Give the key a memorable name (the name of the computer you are working on is often a good choice) and paste the key from your clipboard into the box labelled key.
+Then, click add SSH key and you are done!

 ![SSH-Add](fig/SSH-Add.png){:width="50%"}